arangodb/docs/3.10/graphs-smart-graphs-management.md

-You may drop the complete graph, but remember to drop collections that you might have removed from the graph beforehand, as they will not be part of the graph definition anymore and thus not be dropped for you.
-Alternatively, you can `truncate` the graph if you just want to get rid of the data.
+You may drop the complete graph, but remember to drop collections that you might have removed from the graph beforehand, as they will not be part of the graph definition anymore and thus not be dropped automatically.
+Alternatively, you can `truncate` all collections from the graph if you just want to get rid of the data.

 {% arangoshexample examplevar="examplevar" script="script" result="result" %}
     @startDocuBlockInline smartGraphModify5_cluster